keerthipujitha/snake-and-ladder/README.md

 Rolling a 6 gives another turn.

-Simple, fun, and full of surprises! 🎲# snake-and-ladder Snake and Ladder is a classic board game where players race to reach the 100th square by rolling a dice.
-Ladders boost progress upward, while snakes pull players back down.
+Simple, fun, and full of surprises! 🎲